Higher Education Administrative Internships

 Giuseppe Desiato, Music Composition and Theory (2023)

 Giuseppe Desiato received an internship to assist with the Leonard Bernstein Festival of the Creative Arts (April 2023).
-Giuseppe will develop skills in place-specific evaluation and assessment, event planning, public programming, and anticipated artist needs and strategizing methods for their support.
+Giuseppe developed skills in place-specific evaluation and assessment, event planning, public programming, and anticipated artist needs and strategizing methods for their support.

 Anthony Lipscomb, Near Eastern and Judaic Studies (2020-2021)